robonxt-ai/opensouls-community-old-forked/example-twenty-questions/README.md

 ## Introduction

-To briefly review: 20 questions is a game that any human can easily define based on an abstract rule set:
+20 questions is a game that any human can easily define based on an abstract rule set:

 1. Introduce the game, ask to play
 1. One player picks an object secretly